 Moscow transportHere're some tips on what to do when you first arrive in Moscow, how to get to the final point of your destination and how to get around Moscow on your own.

 How to get from the airport to the city

-3. You can get to the city by bus or by shuttle bus.
-It costs a bit cheaper then the train but the journey might take long time because of traffic jams.
+3. You can also get to the city by bus.
+It costs a bit cheaper than the train but the journey might take a long time because of traffic jams.
 Here you can find more information about the bus services.

 Moscow has 9 train stations.
 All of them are close to the city center.
 You can get to the final point of your destination by car or by metro.

 There're also 'official' and 'unofficial' taxis circulating around the city.
 Almost any car can be a taxi in Moscow, private drivers are eager to earn some extra money and they'll take you where you need for a reasonable amount of money.
 But you need to negotiate first!!!
 If you stop an 'official' taxi – you should also negotiate the price!
 Even if the driver says he has a meter!
 The normal price is between 300-500 rubles.
 It's better if you can ask a Russian person to talk to the driver (cheaper for you) and you can ask your Moscow tour guide to book a taxi if you can wait at least 30 min or find a taxi in the street.